 Funded by:National Institutes of Health − National Institute of Diabetes and Digestive and Kidney Diseases, K24 DK059973.

-Manuscripts are currently in preparation for two projects.
+Two manuscripts are currently in preparation.
 The first describes four-year post-treatment energy intake and growth outcomes for a cohort of toddlers with CF whose parents participated in an eight-week behavior-nutrition treatment.

 Stark LJ, Opipari-Arrigan L, Quittner AL, Bean J, Powers SW.
-The effects of an intensive behavior and nutrition intervention compared to standard of care on weight outcomes in CF. Pediatr Pulmonol.
-Sep 1, 2010.
+The effects of an intensive behavior and nutrition intervention compared to standard of care on weight outcomes in CF. Pediatric Pulmonology. ; 46(1):31-5.
+Jan, 2011.